mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/exchange_single_node.rst

 **1.1 Consensus**

-The DNA uses the DPOS consensus mechanism to vote for the block forge by the person holding the BTS.
+The DNA uses the DPOS consensus mechanism to vote for the block forge by the person holding the DNA.
 The standard block interval is 3 seconds.

 **1.2 Account**